germainepym/germainepym/README.md

 -->
 I am currently studying Bachelor of Computer Science in Monash University.

-- I am currently interested in UX design and also Data Science
+- Interested in UX design and also Data Science
 - 📫 How to reach me: germaine.pym@gmail.com